mcostalba/Stockfish/Readme.md

     that can be used to compile Stockfish on Unix-like systems.
 For further information about how to compile Stockfish yourself read section below.

-  * polyglot.ini, for using Stockfish with Fabien Letouzey's PolyGlot adapter.

 ### Opening books